ReactPoland/React-Convention-Book/src/202_server_side_rendering.md

 1) handleServerSideRender - it will use renderToString in order to create a valid server-side's html's markup
 2) renderFullHtml - that helper's function will embed our new React's HTML markup into a whole html's document as you can later in a moment down below.

+### The handleServerSideRender's function

+At first we are going to create a new Redux store instance that will be created on every call to the backend.
+The main goal of this is to give the initial state information's to our application so it can create a valid markup based on the current request.

+We will use the ***Provider***'s component that we already have used in our client-side's app, that will be wrapping the ***Root***'s component.
+That will make the store available to all our components.

+The most important part here is ***ReactDOMServer.renderToString()*** which goal's to render the initial's HTML markup of our application, before we send the markup to the client-side.

+Next step is to get the initial state from the Redux store by using function ***store.getState()***.
+That initial state will be passed along in our renderFullHtml's function as you can learn in a moment.